xander1421/own-cv-blog-site/src/content/blog/anatomy-of-a-developer-recruitment-scam.md

 ## Forensic Analysis: What the Code Actually Does

-Now that I knew it was malicious, I analyzed what it would do if executed.
-I did this in an **isolated VM**—more on that later.
+After identifying it as malicious through static analysis, I analyzed what the code would do if someone were to execute it—without ever running it myself.

 ### 1. Plaintext Password Storage